shh-dlce/qmss-2016/example-paper/README.md

   - running the analysis
   - creating figures
   - typesetting the paper
+- alternatively, a section in this README could describe how to do the above in prose text.
 - a directory for
   - results of the analysis
   - figures